ABOUT THE FESTIVAL

 FOLK FESTIVAL FLYER with MAP OF PARK and FESTIVAL EVENTS

 Free, comprehensive flyers listing the day's full slate of activities and containing a map of the park are available at the merchandise tent near the Main Stage—compliments of the Ferdinand News, a founding and sustaining sponsor of the Folk Fest.

 Ferdinand’s 18th Street Park, a clean environment set amid beautiful hills and trees, features a state-of-the-art playground, miles of scenic walking trails, shelter houses, picnic tables, softball field, basketball court, volleyball areas, horseshoe pits, restrooms, and ample parking areas.
 The community owes a debt of gratitude to the Robert and Evelyn Leinenbach family who generously donated the land for community use—green space along with education and recreation.
 We are excited to add this annual event to the park’s legacy of wholesome endeavors—including a beautiful new library and the vibrant Tri-County YMCA, both which rely on environmentally-friendly geothermal energy.

 FAMILY-FRIENDLY FESTIVAL SPIRIT / EXPECTATIONS

-1. All adults who attend are asked to set an example for our youth and engage in responsible, family-friendly behavior.
+1. All adults who attend are asked, while enjoying the day, to please set an example for our youth and engage in responsible, family-friendly behavior.

 2. Patrons may bring coolers into the park, but bottles are not allowed, to protect the children and others from broken glass.